-Deferred inflows for pensions was new for fiscal year 2015, required by the implementation of GASB Statement No. 68, Accounting and Financial Reporting for Pensions.
-This \$17.5 million deferred inflows of resources is another allocation of the TSERS cost-sharing pension plan balances.
-The \$73.4 million drop in deferred inflows is driven by the higher pension liability related to the difference between projected and actual investment earnings.
+Deferred inflows for pensions, required by the implementation of GASB Statement No. 68, Accounting and Financial Reporting for Pensions.
+This \$9.57 million deferred inflows of resources is another allocation of TSER's cost-sharing pension plan balances.
+The \$7.9 million drop in deferred inflows is driven by the higher pension liability related to the difference between projected and actual investment earnings.
 These deferred inflows for pensions are amortized over time as pension expense.